secdec/attack-surface-detector-burp/README.md

   * Python / Django
   * Ruby / Rails

-To see a brief demonstration for the Attack Surface Detector, you can check it out here:[YouTube Link](https://youtu.be/jUUJNRcmqwI)
+To see a brief demonstration for the Attack Surface Detector, you can check it out [here:](https://youtu.be/jUUJNRcmqwI)

 # Building the Plugin